-As of the filing date, the management of the Group is not aware of:
+As of 30 April 2024, the Management of the Company is not aware of:

-- a) any known trends, demands, commitments, events or uncertainties that will have a material impact on the issuer's liquidity; - b) any events that will trigger direct or contingent financial obligation that is material to the Group, including any default or acceleration of an obligation; - c) all material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period; - d) any material commitments for capital expenditures, the general purpose of such commitments and the expected sources of funds for such expenditures; - e) any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/ revenues/ income from continuing operations; - f) any significant elements of income or loss that did not arise from the issuer's continuing operations; and - g) any seasonal aspects that had a material effect on the financial condition or results of operations.
+- a.) any significant expenditures for product research and development; - b.) any expected significant change in number of employees; - c.) any known trends, events or uncertainties that have or are reasonably likely to have a material impact on the Company's short term or long-term liquidity; - d.) any event that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation; - e.) any material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period; - f.) any known trends, events or uncertainties that have or that are reasonably expected to have a material impact on the net sales or revenues or income from continuing operations; and - g.) any seasonal aspects that had a material effect on the financial condition or results of operations.

-The causes for any material change from period to period which shall include vertical and horizontal analysis of any material item were disclosed in page 17 and 18 of this report.
+The causes for any material change from period to period which shall include vertical and horizontal analysis of any material item were disclosed in pages 8 to 10 of this report.